-Ever wonder why some dogs seem to savor eating feces—their own, and sometimes that of other dogs?
+Ever wonder why some dogs seem to savor eating poop—their own, and sometimes that of other dogs?
 It’s understandable how upsetting this habit would be to their humans, and a team of researchers from the Center for Companion Animal Health, University of California, Davis, tried to get to the bottom of this problem. (pun intended)

 The researchers, led by the eminent professor emeritus Benjamin Hart, posited that coprophagy is a paradox because dogs “seem to find conspecific feces aversive and typically keep their ‘den’ areas clean by eliminating outside the house.”
 Meaning, dogs can be housetrained easily due feces aversion.
 It is also one of the reasons that some advocate crates when housetraining—dogs rarely defecate where they sleep.

-So then, why do some dogs eat their poop?
 The researchers assure us that commonly held beliefs such as “a gastrointestinal upset, nutritional deficiency or compulsive disorder” had “no clinically established abnormality associated with the behavior.”

 The dogs did have some things in common, however.
 They were described as “greedy” eaters (the range of eating styles included “finicky, greedy and normal”), lived in multi-dog households, and would also eat dirt and cat stools.
 Many were terriers or hounds.

 The researchers had four objectives: first, to collect demographic information such as age, breed type, gender and neutering, number of dogs in household, type of food fed, eating behavioral patterns, and so forth.
 Another survey then directed additional questions to owners of coprophagic dogs, including the ease or difficulty in housetraining, the “age” of the stools that were consumed, and any behavioral modification procedures used to discourage it.
 Finally, since many products on the market purport to stop coprophagia, they asked about their use and effectiveness.